abn/aiographql-client/README.md

 ```

 ### Query Validation Failures
-If your query is in valid, thanks to graphql-core-next, we get a detailed exception in the traceback.
+If your query is invalid, thanks to graphql-core-next, we get a detailed exception in the traceback.

 ```
 aiographql.client.exceptions.GraphQLClientValidationException: Query validation failed